-The Cyberspace Affairs Commission of China (“CAC”) promulgated the Measures on Security Assessment of Cross-Border Data Transfer (“Measures”) on 7 July 2022, which delineate the security assessment procedures required for cross-border data transfers.
+The Cyberspace Administration of China (“CAC”) promulgated the Measures on Security Assessment of Cross-Border Data Transfer (“Measures”) on 7 July 2022, which delineate the security assessment procedures required for cross-border data transfers.
 The Measures provide clarification on the overall requirement to conduct a security assessment before exporting data out of China as set out in Article 38 of the Personal Information Protection Law.

 According to the Interpretation Guidelines that supplement the Measures, a cross-border data transfer is defined as an outward-bound transfer of data over the course of an enterprise’s operation in mainland China as well as the use of data, whether via remote access or otherwise, by individuals and organizations abroad.